Camila Cabello & Normani Kordei Reunite for the First Time in 2 Years Since Fifth Harmony Split

 The pair’s picture, which appears to be taken backstage, marks the first time any Fifth Harmony member has publicly gotten together with Cabello since she left the girl group in December 2016.

 Both performed during the awards show as Cabello took the stage with Pharrell Williams to sing “Sangria Wine” and her hit “Havana” before picking up the award for chart achievement.
-Kordei was also pictured clapping for Cabello during the show.
+Normani was also pictured clapping for Cabello during the show.

 Meanwhile, the Dancing with the Stars alum joined Khalid on stage for their duet “Love Lies,” her first performance since she and Lauren Jauregui, Dinah Jane and Ally Brooke announced in March that they were going on a “hiatus in order to pursue solo endeavors.”